 Opening the MWXX Pop-up Museum: Gaming Square Pegs into Dinosaur-shaped HolesOther

-Barry Joseph, American Museum of Natural History, USA, Eve Gaus, The Field Museum, USA, Rik Panganiban, California Academy of Sciences, USA, Koven Smith, Koven J. Smith Consulting, USA
+Barry Joseph, Barry Joseph Consulting, USA, Eve Gaus, The Field Museum, USA, Rik Panganiban, California Academy of Sciences, USA, Koven Smith, Koven J. Smith Consulting, USA

 An intrepid few have been exploring a new dimension in the museum experience: game design.
 This highly interactive session will challenge participants to work with us to co-design the Museums and the Web Pop-Up Museum, and explore two big questions 1) What happens when you treat permanent collections not as static objects, but as pieces on a game board, the halls not as temples, but as playgrounds? and 2) Can games bring into alignment the interests of visitors, students, educators, museum curators, and administrators?